 TIRS-2

 TIRS-2 has basically the same design as TIRS, though a few changes were made as a result of issues with the TIRS on-orbit performance, as well as some major changes to increase the reliability of the instrument by adding additional redundancy [7].
 The two key on-orbit performance issues addressed were stray light rejection and the scene select mechanism encoder reliability.
 The stray light performance was addressed in section 3.2 and the encoder issue precipitated the switch in the electronics to the redundant side in early 2015 and subsequent change in operations concept in late 2015 where the encoder is only powered every ~2 weeks.
 This limited the radiometric calibration collects using the on-board black body and deep space view to the same interval, as shown in Figures 6 and 7.
 Only the straylight related design changes and performance resulting therefrom will be discussed here.
 The challenge of understanding and ameliorating the stray light rejection performance of the TIRS instrument has been a large part of the TIRS-2 development effort.
-Characterization of the TIRS on-orbit performance using the moon as a hot target on a cold background, combined with stray light analysis at both GSFC and the Space Dynamics Lab (under contract to GSFC) was able to identify the primary stray light (at 13° off axis) as originating at the lens mounting structure for lens 3 (Figure 13) [8].
+Characterization of the TIRS on-orbit performance using the moon as a hot target on a cold background, combined with stray light analysis at both GSFC and the Space Dynamics Laboratory (under contract to GSFC) was able to identify the primary stray light (at 13° off axis) as originating at the lens mounting structure for lens 3 (Figure 13) [8].
 Stray light modeling showed lens 2 also contributed to stray light at 22° off axis, though this was not initially noticed in the on-orbit data.
 Baffles were designed and added to the telescope; performance based on the models and measurements of the partially integrated instrument confirmed improvement in stray light rejection by approximately an order of magnitude (Figure 14), reducing the stray light from a circa 10% to a circa 1% effect.
 Analysis demonstrates that the revised design will allow absolute radiometric performance comparable to previous Landsat thermal sensors under all but extreme target and background conditions.
 As of this writing the TIRS-2 instrument is largely integrated (Figure 15) and will commence thermal vacuum performance testing in the Fall of 2018 [9].